sy2002/QNICE-FPGA/README.md

 Programming in C
 ----------------

-Thanks to Volker Barthelmann and his [vbcc](http://www.compilers.de/vbcc.html) compiler system, QNICE also features a C programming environment.
-This is how you can get started:
+QNICE also features a fully-fledged C programming environment.
+This is how you are getting started:

 * The vbcc toolchain is automatically build, when you follow the above-mentioned "Getting Started" guide and run `make-toolchain.sh`.